assertthat/assertthat-bdd-maven-plugin/README.md

 We recommend ruuning cucumber tests on `integration-test` phase as

 - download features is running on `pre-integration-test` phase
--  report submition on `post-integration-test`
+-  report submission on `post-integration-test`

 ### Example project